Skip to content

 How Much Funding Do State and Local Governments Receive from Federal Government?

 Each year, the federal government provides significant funding to state and local governments.
 Those funds are used to maintain programs and services such as healthcare, income security, education, and infrastructure.
-Over the last four decades, federal grants to state and local governments have made up about 17 percent of their total revenues.
+Over the last two decades, 17 percent of federal outlays go to state and local governments in the form of grants, thereby adding to states revenues.
 Here, we look at why the federal government provides funding to state and local governments and how that funding has changed over time.

 Why Does the Federal Government Give Grants to State and Local Governments?